LukaNedimovic/llm_lwr_crag/README.md

 Additionally, to be able to use **OpenAI** API, one must provide the key.
 It should be set either in the configuration YAML file, or within the `.env`.
 The latter is encouraged, to make configuration cleaner - check `.env.example`.

 ## 🧪 Experiments
-**LLM_LWR_CRAG** comes with a set of 13 experiments.
-The main goal was to perform a meaningful parameter sweep, and check for the most efficient configuration.
+**LLM_LWR_CRAG** comes with a set of 12 experiments.

+Main goal was to perform a meaningful parameter sweep, and check for the most efficient configuration.
+You may find experiment results here: [Experiment Results Paper](./llm_lwr_crag/experiments/Experiment%20Results%20Paper.pdf).

 ## 📝 Documentation